choonchernlim/choonchernlim-archetype-webapp/README.md

 * In order to get Jetty Maven Plugin working, create an environment variable `JETTY_ENV_XML` pointing to `jetty-env.xml` file.
 This file contains the data source information.

+* Maven version must be between 3.1.0 and 3.2.5.
-* Frontend Maven Plugin requires at least Maven 3.1.0.
+    * Frontend Maven Plugin requires at least 3.1.0.
+    * Maven 3.3.x requires Java 7.

 # Dependency and Plugin Limitations